Glossary of ancient Roman religion: fanaticus

 Fanaticus means "belonging to a fanum," a shrine or sacred precinct.
 Fanatici as applied to people refers to temple attendants or devotees of a cult, usually one of the ecstatic or orgiastic religions such as that of Cybele (in reference to the Galli), Bellona-Ma, or perhaps Silvanus.
 Inscriptions indicate that a person making a dedication might label himself fanaticus, in the neutral sense of "devotee".
 Tacitus uses fanaticus to describe the troop of druids who attended on the Icenian queen Boudica.
 The word was often used disparagingly by ancient Romans in contrasting these more emotive rites to the highly scripted procedures of public religion, and later by early Christians to deprecate religions other than their own; hence the negative connotation of "fanatic" in English.

 Festus says that a tree struck by lightning is called fanaticus, a reference to the Romano-Etruscan belief in lightning as a form of divine sign.
-The Gallic bishop Caesarius of Arles, writing in the 5th century, indicates that such trees retained their sanctity even up to his own time, and urged the Christian faithful to burn down the arbores fanatici.
+The Gallic bishop Caesarius of Arles, writing in the 5th century, indicates that such trees retained their sanctity even up to his own time, and urged the Christian faithful to burn down the arbores fanaticae.
 These trees either were located in and marked a fanum or were themselves considered a fanum.
 Caesarius is somewhat unclear as to whether the devotees regarded the tree itself as divine or whether they thought its destruction would kill the numen housed within it.
 Either way, even scarcity of firewood would not persuade them to use the sacred wood for fuel, a scruple for which he mocked them.